 This is probably my favourite museum in London.
 Stepping through the doors of this unnassuming townhouse is like visiting an incredibly eccentric and rich uncle, but in a really, really good way.
 Sir John Soane was the maverick 19th Century architect who designed the Bank of England AND Dulwich Picture Gallery, which is next on this list.
 He collected some mad old things throughout his lifetime which he displayed here without labels or categories, basically leaving the visitor to make their own minds up.
 In 1833 he negotiated an Act of Parliament: to preserve his house and collection, exactly as it would be at the time of his death and to keep it freely open to the public.
 This makes the museum kind of creepy but totally brilliant; it feels as though you’ve broken into someone’s house and accidentally walked into a time warp.
 It truly is a thrill ride.

 Dulwich Picture Gallery

 It may not look like much, but the Dulwich Picture Gallery is the oldest public art gallery in England.
 The building is supposed to have been designed to engender ‘maximum illumination’, according to John Soane (the nutjob who preserved his house by an act of parliament).
-It’s quite similar to The Wallace Collection in size and layout, with every wall positively groaning with paintings, and the very famous ones scattered among the duds (although the arty bum ofc concedes that all art is valid).
+It’s quite similar to The Wallace Collection in size and layout, with every wall positively groaning with paintings, and the very famous ones scattered among the duds (although we ofc concedes that all art is valid).
 They’ve got an interesting exhibition on at the moment, concerning the provenance of certain paintings, focusing in particular on one in their collection whose status as a Rembrandt is repeatedly called into question by arty busybodies.
 If you’re a student then entry is free so I recommend visiting before you graduate, or just pretending to look for a non-existent student card until the staff pity you and let you in for free* 😥

 Adult Entry – £8